Last Revised: September 28, 2021

 “Non-Personal Data” means data that is not associated with or linked to your Personal Data; Non-Personal Data does not, by itself, permit the identification of individual persons.
 We collect Personal Data and Non-Personal Data, as described below.

 Strictly necessary cookies.
-These are cookies that are required for the operation of the Site.
+These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of the Site.

 Functionality cookies.
-These cookies are used to recognize you when you return to the Site.
-This enables us to personalize content for you and remember your preferences (for example, your choice of language or region).
+These are used to recognize you when you return to the Site.
+This enables us to personalize Denso Content for you and remember your preferences (for example, your choice of language or region).

 PLEASE NOTE: (a) Deleting or blocking cookies may not be effective for all types of tracking technologies, such as Local Storage Objects (LSOs) like Flash objects or HTML5; and (b) We are unable to respond to Do Not Track signals set by your browser at this time.

 NOTICE TO CANADIAN, BRAZILIAN AND MEXICAN RESIDENTS – ACCESS TO PERSONAL INFORMATION/CONTACT INFORMATION: